emberjs/rfcs/text/0000-add-template-lint-addon.md

 # Alternatives

-Do nothing and have people write sub part template code.
+Do nothing and have people write sub par template code.

 # Unresolved questions